 Step Three: Evaluate your situation for the future.
 If you didn't have condoms handy, go and get some and some lube to keep them working their best NOW.
 If you were with a partner you're familiar with, sit down and talk with them, addressing what you need to, such as using condoms, period, or using them properly -- from start to finish, for all genital contact, using lube to keep them from breaking, et cetera.
 If you have a partner who is blowing off their half of birth control and safer sex figuring it's all on you, I suggest you blow that partner off, full-stop.
 Be sure and check in with yourself as well: if having sex responsibly isn't something you can do practically or financially right now, if setting and enforcing limits is a problem, if you're putting yourself at risk for things that aren't healthy or you can't handle, take a break from partnered sex until you CAN.

 8) It'll make me really sick.
-For plenty of women, the side effects of EC, when any are present, are not dissimilar to strong PMS symptoms.
+For plenty of people, the side effects of EC, when any are present, are not dissimilar to strong PMS symptoms.
 Some women don't experience any at all.
-Women with an established pregnancy, heart conditions, blood clots or certain cancers, may not be able to use emergency contraception because those women do have increased health risks.
-For some women, EC causes some nausea, and for fewer women, some vomiting, but in most cases it is mild and does not last more than a day or two.
+People with an established pregnancy, heart conditions, blood clots or certain cancers, may not be able to use emergency contraception because those people do have increased health risks.
+For some people, EC causes some nausea, and for fewer people, some vomiting, but in most cases it is mild and does not last more than a day or two.

 9) "But I already used it a few months ago: someone told me it stops working if you've used it before."
 There is nothing which supports that idea.